-For visitor information, go to Cape-Forchu-Lighthouse on Facebook.
+For visitor information, go to Cape-Forchu-Lighthouse website.

 View No Ka Oi Drone Video - Cape Forchu & Bunker Island Lighthouses, Nova Scotia, Canada